 PacificSource utilizes MCG's Behavioral Health Guidelines to determine the clinical indications for admission for a primary mental health diagnoses.
-ASAM-American Society of Addiction Medicine (ASAM PPC-2R) is the clinical guide utilized in the assessment of appropriate levels of patient care for Substance-Related and Addictive Disorders.
-Mental Health and Substance-Related and Addictive Disorders are those found in the most current edition of the Diagnostic and Statistical Manual of Mental Disorders classification system with specific exceptions as allowed by state and federal mandates.
+ASAM-American Society of Addiction Medicine (ASAM PPC-2R) is the clinical guide utilized in the assessment of appropriate levels of patient care for Substance-Related and Substance use disorders.
+Mental health and substance use disorders are those found in the most current edition of the Diagnostic and Statistical Manual of Mental Disorders classification system with specific exceptions as allowed by state and federal mandates.
 Currently this is the DSM 5.